How to Self-Host Everything: A 2026 Beginner's Guide

 external: true

-Security note: Set SIGNUPS_ALLOWED=false after creating your account.
-You don’t want strangers creating accounts on your password manager.
+Important: Set SIGNUPS_ALLOWED=false after creating your account.
+You don’t want random internet people creating accounts on your password manager.

 #!/bin/bash